Getting Started in Farming: Inheriting a Farm

 An accurate professional appraisal will determine the size of the inheritance.
 ISU Extension and Outreach and other organizations can help with the decisions about the options and alternatives for the inherited farm.

 Heirs must remember that there can be significant differences in tax consequences of the various options.
-Legal counsel should be obtained before deciding what to do with an inherited farm.
+Professional tax and legal counsel should be obtained before deciding what to do with an inherited farm.

 Ultimately, you and the others who have inherited the land have to be the ones that make the final decision.
 The most important factors to consider when deciding what to do with the farm are your values and goals.